-In partnership with the NSW Environment Protection Authority (EPA), we are investigating per-and-poly fluoroalkyl (PFAS) substances associated with the Butler Street Reserve, Byron Bay.
+In partnership with the NSW Environment Protection Authority (EPA), we are investigating per-and-poly fluoroalkyl (PFAS) substances associated with the Butler Street Reserve in Byron Bay.

-The Butler Street Reserve was formerly used as an unlicensed landfill up until the mid-1970s.
+The Butler Street Reserve was an unlicensed landfill up until the mid-1970s.

 What is PFAS?